arc53/DocsGPT/README.md

 You can find our roadmap [here](https://github.com/orgs/arc53/projects/2).
 Please don't hesitate to contribute or create issues, it helps us improve DocsGPT!

-## Our Open-Source models optimized for DocsGPT:
+## Our Open-Source Models Optimized for DocsGPT:

 | Name                                                                  | Base Model  | Requirements (or similar) |
 | --------------------------------------------------------------------- | ----------- | ------------------------- |